Is Omnicom Group Inc. (OMC) a Keeper?

 Sponsored

-The average price from analysts is $76.91, which is $10.31 above the current price.
-OMC currently public float of 202.07M and currently shorts hold a 4.90% ratio of that float.
-Today, the average trading volume of OMC was 1.32M shares.
+OMC currently public float of 202.07M and currently shorts hold a 4.92% ratio of that float.
+Today, the average trading volume of OMC was 1.35M shares.

 OMC’s Market Performance

-OMC stocks went down by -0.93% for the week, with a monthly drop of -4.66% and a quarterly performance of 3.92%, while its annual performance rate touched -10.95%.
-The volatility ratio for the week stands at 2.30% while the volatility levels for the past 30 days are set at 2.63% for Omnicom Group Inc. The simple moving average for the period of the last 20 days is 0.85% for OMC stocks with a simple moving average of -10.83% for the last 200 days.
+OMC stocks went up by 6.98% for the week, with a monthly jump of 1.88% and a quarterly performance of -1.11%, while its annual performance rate touched -9.33%.
+The volatility ratio for the week stands at 3.82% while the volatility levels for the past 30 days are set at 2.93% for Omnicom Group Inc. The simple moving average for the period of the last 20 days is 6.71% for OMC stocks with a simple moving average of -5.79% for the last 200 days.

 Analysts’ Opinion of OMC